kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### §151.47   Performance of construction work: Letting of contracts.

 \(a\) *Advertising required; exceptions.* Unless the Administrator approves another method for use on a particular airport development project, each contract for construction work on a project in the amount of more than \$2,000 must be awarded on the basis of public advertising and open competitive bidding under the local law applicable to the letting of public contracts.
-Any oral or written agreement or understanding between a sponsor and another public agency that is not a sponsor of the project, under which that public agency undertakes construction work for or as agent of the sponsor, is not considered to be a construction contract for the purposes of this section, or §[[Volume 3/I Airports/0151 Federal aid to airports.md#§151.45   Performance of construction work: General requirements.|§151.45]], 151.49, and 151.51.
+Any oral or written agreement or understanding between a sponsor and another public agency that is not a sponsor of the project, under which that public agency undertakes construction work for or as agent of the sponsor, is not considered to be a construction contract for the purposes of this section, or [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.45   Performance of construction work: General requirements.|§§151.45]], 151.49, and 151.51.

 \(b\) *Advertisement; conditions and contents.* There may be no advertisement for bids on, or negotiation of, a construction contract until the Administrator has approved the plans and specifications.
 The advertisement shall inform the bidders of the contract and reporting provisions required by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.54   Equal employment opportunity requirements: Before July 1, 1968.|§151.54]].
 Unless the estimated contract price or construction cost is \$2,000 or less, there may be no advertisement for bids or negotiation until the Administrator has given the sponsor a copy of a decision of the Secretary of Labor establishing the minimum wage rates for skilled and unskilled labor under the proposed contract.
 In each case, a copy of the wage determination decision must be set forth in the initial invitation for bids or proposed contract or incorporated therein by reference to a copy set forth in the advertised or negotiated specifications.